T HE S ECRET OF H IS P URPOSE …. T HE P LAN FOR THE F ULLNESS OF THE T IMES

 Him to open shame.
 (Hebrews 6:4-6 LITV)

-How much severer punishment do you think he will deserve who has trampled under foot
+How much worse punishment, do you think, will be deserved by the one who has trampled

-the Son of God, and has regarded as unclean the blood of the covenant by which he was
+underfoot the Son of God, and has profaned the blood of the covenant by which he was

-sanctified, and has insulted the Spirit of grace?
-(30) For we know Him who said,
+sanctified, and has outraged the Spirit of grace?
+For we know him who said, "Vengeance is